jeffreyevans/spatialEco/README.md

     logistic.regression - Performs a logistic (binomial) and autologistic (spatially lagged binomial) regression using maximum likelihood estimation or penalized maximum likelihood estimation.

-	max.extent - Returns the maximum extent of multiple spatial inputs
+	max_extent - Returns the maximum extent of multiple spatial inputs

     moments - Calculate statistical moments of a distribution including percentiles, arithmetic-geometric-harmonic means, coefficient of variation, median absolute deviation, skewness, kurtosis, mode and number of modes.